rafeed035/SpringJdbcProject/README.md

 # SpringJdbcProject
 A basic demo shop inventory project using spring jdbc.
-It is demostrate the basic crud operations.
+The project will demonstrate the basic crud operations.